chris-mcdonald-dev/korean-discord-app/README.md

 # korean-discord-app
- This is the Discord Bot created to manage a Korean Educational Community with a member-base of 2,500 at the time of development.
+ This is the Discord Bot created to manage a Korean Educational Community with a user-base of 2,500 at the time of development.

 ## [Link to Server with Discord Application](https://discord.gg/my25Bkqjz2)
 <br>